GLS homogenization tilde map: Introduction

 \section{Introduction}

 Cluster algebras were constructed in 2002 by Fomin and Zelevinsky \cite{FZ} and they quickly formed a very active area of mathematics.
 This is due to its connections and relations with many other areas in mathematics like algebraic geometry, Poisson geometry, knot theory, mathematical physics and integrable systems.
 In Fomin and Zelevinsky's work, it has been shown that the notion of cluster algebras is strongly related to the notion of total positivity.
 Consequently, the first explicit relation between cluster algebras and partial flag varieties appeared in the work of Scott \cite{S} in 2006.
-Two years after, Gei{\ss}, Leclerc and Schr{\"{o}}er ~\cite{GLS} showed that the coordinate ring of a partial flag variety contains a cluster algebra induced by a cluster algebra structure of the coordinate ring of the Schubert cell.
+Two years after, Gei{\ss}, Leclerc and Schr{\"{o}}er ~\cite{GLS} showed that for type $A$ and $D_4$ the coordinate ring of a partial flag variety contains a cluster algebra induced by a cluster algebra structure of the coordinate ring of the Schubert cell.
+In fact, they showed the equality for type $A$ and the containment for type $D_4$.
+However, they showed the equality for type $D_4$ after localizing certain elements.
+Moreover, they remarked that similar work can be used to generalize their results to the other types of $G$.
 Indeed, they conjectured that the coordinate ring of the Schubert cell is a cluster algebra and this structure can be lifted using a special map, called the ``tilde" map, to a cluster algebra living in the coordinate ring of the corresponding partial flag variety.
-This was proved for type $A$ and $D_4$ in \cite{GLS}.
 In 2011, they proved the conjecture that the coordinate ring of the cell is a cluster algebra for all the simply-laced cases in \cite{GLS3}.
 Later on, in \cite{GY}, Goodearl and Yakimov constructed a large class of cluster algebras coming from Poisson algebras.
 As a consequence of this work, the same conjecture was proved for any semisimple complex algebraic group $G$.
-The same tilde map of \cite{GLS}, was used in \cite{Kadhem}, to show that the cluster algebra of the coordinate ring of the cell can be lifted to a cluster structure living in the coordinate ring of the corresponding partial flag variety for any semisimple complex algebraic group $G$.\\
+The same tilde map of \cite{GLS}, was used in \cite{Kadhem}, to show that the cluster algebra of the coordinate ring of the cell can be lifted to a cluster structure living in the coordinate ring of the corresponding partial flag variety for any semisimple complex algebraic group $G$.
+Moreover, the same paper proved the equality after localizing some certain elements for any type of $G$.\\

 In this paper, we take a closer look at the tilde map and give an explicit algorithm to calculate it for the \textit{generalized minors}.
 This algorithm gives a full description of the cluster algebra of the partial flag variety since the initial seed of the cluster algebra of Goodearl and Yakimov consisted of generalized minors only.
 The paper is organized as follows: In section 2, we take an overview of cluster algebras by giving the main definitions and notions related to them.
 After that, we capture the needed notions and results from the Schubert cells and partial flag varieties.
 In section 4, we describe the tilde map on the generalized minors and then we show how this can be applied to the cluster algebra of \cite{Kadhem} in section 5.
 Finally, we give explicit type $A$ and type $B$ examples in section 6 to show how the results of section 5 work in both of them.